-- (b) One from the primary medical services (general practice) providers within the ICB Area. - (c) Two from the local authorities that provide social care and whose areas coincide with the ICB Area. - 2.2.2 The ICB has also appointed the following further Ordinary Members to the Board (which are in addition to those set out at 2.1.5 and 2.1.6 of this constitution): - (a) Three non-executive members. - (b) Two executive members, namely a Director of Strategy and System Development and a Director of Delivery and Operations. - 2.2.3 The Board is therefore composed of the following members: - (a) Chair. - (b) Chief Executive. - (c) Two Partner Members NHS trusts and NHS foundation trusts. - (d) One Partner Member providers of primary medical services. - (e) Two Partner Members local authorities. - (f) Five Non-Executive members: - (i) One to be Chair of the Audit and Risk Committee. - (ii) One to be Chair of the Remuneration Committee. - (iii) Three further Non-Executive members. - (g) Director of Finance. - (h) Medical Director. - (i) Director of Nursing. - (i) Director of Strategy and System Development. - (k) Director of Delivery and Operations. - 2.2.4 The Chair will exercise their function to approve the appointment of the Ordinary Members with a view to ensuring that at least one of the Ordinary Members will have knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness. - 2.2.5 The Board will keep under review the skills, knowledge, and experience that it considers necessary for members of the Board to possess (when taken together) in order for the Board to effectively carry out its functions and will take such steps as it considers necessary to address or mitigate any shortcoming. - 2.3 Regular participants and observers at meetings of the Board
+- (b) One from the primary medical services (general practice) providers within the ICB Area. - (c) Two from the local authorities that provide social care and whose areas coincide with the ICB Area. - 2.2.2 The ICB has also appointed the following further Ordinary Members to the Board (which are in addition to those set out at 2.1.5 and 2.1.6 of this constitution): - (a) Three non-executive members. - (b) Two executive members, namely a Director of Strategy and System Development and a Director of Delivery and Operations. - 2.2.3 The Board is therefore composed of the following members: - (a) Chair. - (b) Chief Executive. - (c) Two Partner Members NHS trusts and NHS foundation trusts. - (d) One Partner Member providers of primary medical services. - (e) Two Partner Members local authorities. - (f) Five Non-Executive members (one of whom, but not the Audit and Risk Committee Chair, will be appointed Deputy Chair, and one of whom, who may be the Deputy Chair or the Audit and Risk Committee Chair, will be appointed the Senior Non-Executive member). - (g) Director of Finance. - (h) Medical Director. - (i) Director of Nursing. - (j) Director of Strategy and System Development. - (k) Director of Delivery and Operations. - 2.2.4 The Chair will exercise their function to approve the appointment of the Ordinary Members with a view to ensuring that at least one of the Ordinary Members will have knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness. - 2.2.5 The Board will keep under review the skills, knowledge, and experience that it considers necessary for members of the Board to possess (when taken together) in order for the Board to effectively carry out its functions and will take such steps as it considers necessary to address or mitigate any shortcoming.

+2.3 Regular participants and observers at meetings of the Board